GOP lawmakers, citing Pentagon emails, take aim at Amazon’s pursuit of cloud-computing business

 But on April 21, 2017, when an unnamed Air Force official asked Donnelly whether to accept a meeting with Bezos, she responded: “I think he is the genius of our age, so why not.”

 Then, on April 23, Donnelly sent an email with the subject line “Why Bezos.”
-It listed seven reasons in support of a meeting, including his ownership of The Washington Post and his founding of the spaceflight company Blue Origin.
-She also praised Amazon, saying “Innovation is the organizing principle of the company.”
+It listed seven reasons in support of a meeting, including his ownership of The Post and his founding of the spaceflight company Blue Origin.
+She also praised Amazon, saying, “Innovation is the organizing principle of the company.”

 Later, in an Aug.
-10 email sent after Bezos met with Mattis, another Defense official whose name was redacted told Donnelly the meeting “seemed to go very well,” but noted that it “seemed to morph into an [Amazon Web Services] sales pitch.”
+10 email sent after Bezos met with Mattis, another defense official whose name was redacted told Donnelly the meeting “seemed to go very well” but noted that it “seemed to morph into an [Amazon Web Services] sales pitch.”

 Referring to Mattis, the official said, “Boss was nice and gracious but I didn’t get a good vibe out of it.”

-Asked about the “genius” comment in the IG report published last year, Donnelly said she had been “flippant” and that she had no control over Mattis’s meeting schedule.
-Her attorney said that she and others had “encouraged Secretary Mattis to learn as much as he could from the country’s most prominent leaders in information technology, including the leaders of Microsoft, Google, and Apple ― each of whom Secretary Mattis met on the same August 2017 West Coast trip during which he met with the CEO of Amazon.”
+Asked about the “genius” comment in the IG report published last year, Donnelly said that she had been “flippant” and that she had no control over Mattis’s meeting schedule.
+Her attorney said she and others had “encouraged Secretary Mattis to learn as much as he could from the country’s most prominent leaders in information technology, including the leaders of Microsoft, Google, and Apple ― each of whom Secretary Mattis met on the same August 2017 West Coast trip during which he met with the CEO of Amazon.”

-Briefing materials presented to Mattis on that trip highlighted Amazon’s “innovative culture,” but also gave similar plaudits to the company’s competitors.
+Briefing materials presented to Mattis on that trip highlighted Amazon’s “innovative culture” but also gave similar plaudits to the company’s competitors.
 The briefing materials for Google’s visit, for example, praised the company’s “innovative approaches to information security” and its “highly-talented workforce.”

 Ruth Vetter, who was director of the Defense Department’s Office of Standards and Conduct, said in an Oct.
 18, 2017, email that she did not object to potential Bezos meetings on ethical grounds.
 “The key is for engagement with industry to be fair, even, and transparent.
 DoD officials can generally meet one-on-one with members of industry as long as they do not give preferential treatment to some members of industry,” Vetter wrote.
-(Vetter has since left the Pentagon for an ethics and compliance role at Boeing)
+(Vetter has since left the Pentagon for an ethics and compliance role at Boeing.)

 In a Nov.
-30, 2017, email, Donnelly encouraged other officials to also set up a meeting between Mattis and Microsoft CEO Satya Nadella, whom she called “one of the sector’s ‘thought leaders.”
+30, 2017, email, Donnelly encouraged other officials to also set up a meeting between Mattis and Microsoft CEO Satya Nadella, whom she called “one of the sector’s ‘thought leaders.’ ”

 “Nadella has asked for it (we missed him when [Mattis] was in Seattle earlier this year); it ensures SD has balance across the tech sector leaders (he has seen Bezos, [Eric] Schmidt and [Sundar] Pichai of Google, etc),” Donnelly wrote.